Do Nigerian citizens need a visa for Thailand in 2026?

 How long can Nigerians stay in Thailand?

-With a Visa on Arrival, Nigerians can stay up to 15 days (not extendable).
 With a Tourist Visa, the initial stay is 60 days, extendable by 30 days at a Thai immigration office for ฿1,900.
+This gives a maximum total stay of 90 days.

 Can Nigerians get a Thailand visa on arrival?